 Grantourismo In The Media – Devising Your Own Grand Tour

-We have a Grantourismo In The Media section on the site (although admittedly it needs an update badly), so we don’t usually blog here every time Grantourismo appears somewhere or we’re asked to write about our ongoing project, about slow, sustainable, local, and experiential travel, or about our particular style of long-term travel we like to call ‘grand touring’.
+We have a Grantourismo In The Media section (although admittedly it needs an update badly), so we don’t usually blog if Grantourismo gets some coverage or we’re asked to write about our particular style of enriching and experiential, long-term travel we like to call ‘grand touring’.

 I also write for The Guardian travel section in the UK and one of my editors there recently asked me to write about long slow holidays and settling into places for a while.
 I wrote about our experiences renting places in Italy, in Venice, Milan and Puglia, the birthplace of slow travel.